VITUS Private Clinic

 Photodynamic therapy has a long history of nearly 100 years and has been used successfully for some time to treat a variety of tumors.
 In particular, superficial tumors in the skin, lungs, intestines and urinary bladder are easily accessible to the irradiated light.
 However, tumors in solid organs such as the kidney or bladder can also be treated with PDT.

-How does the
+How does

 PHOTODYNAMIC THERAPY

-AFFECT CANCER?
+affect CANCER?

 When a cancer cell that has taken up the photosensitizer is irradiated with light of a certain wavelength, the light energy triggers chemical processes that lead to the formation of oxygen compounds, especially oxygen radicals, which are highly toxic to cells and kill the cell.